-Ended nber 31, Three Months Ended March 31,
+Year Ended December 31, nths Ended ch 31,

 2016 2017 2017 2018

 (dollars in thousands)

 Adjusted EBITDA:

 Adjusted EBITDA(1) \$(5,002) \$(5,506) \$ 192 \$(3,230)

-(1) To supplement our consolidated financial statements, which are prepared and presented in accordance with U.S. generally accepted accounting principles, or GAAP, we use Adjusted EBITDA, as described below, to understand and evaluate our operating performance.
+(1) To supplement our consolidated financial statements, which are prepared and presented in accordance with GAAP, we use Adjusted EBITDA, as described below, to understand and evaluate our operating performance.
 Adjusted EBITDA, which may be different than similarly titled measures used by other companies, is presented to help investors' overall understanding of our financial performance and should not be considered a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.
-We use the non-GAAP financial measure of Adjusted EBITDA, which is defined as net loss, excluding interest expense, net; other (income) expense, net; foreign exchange loss (gain), net; depreciation and amortization; and stock-based compensation expense.
+We use the non-GAAP financial measure of Adjusted EBITDA, which is defined as net loss, excluding interest expense; other (income) expense, net; foreign exchange gain, net; depreciation and amortization; and stock-based compensation expense.